 The boat was renamed Kildare and then refitted as a camper boat with a reskinned steel back cabin.

-Both Plover and Kildare were kitted out to accommodate 12 persons each under the canvas sheets making them popular with Guides, Scouts and other youth groups when they entered service in 1974.
+Both Plover (an ex-FMC motor) and Kildare were kitted out to accommodate 12 persons each under the canvas sheets making them popular with Guides, Scouts and other youth groups when they entered service in 1974.

-In 1991, Kildare was purchased by the Black Country Living Museum to be restored to original appearance to work with President and act as Support boat for FOP
+In 1991, Kildare was purchased by the Black Country Living Museum to be restored to its original appearance to work with President and act as Support boat for FoP

-During 1992, Kildare was renovated by Warwickshire Fly Boat Company and Friends of President.
-During this time, the fore cabin, which had been removed at some point in the boats career, was reinstated along with new towing mast, stands, cross planks, top planks, side cloths and top cloths.
+In 1992, Kildare was renovated by Warwickshire Fly Boat Company and Friends of President.
+During this time, the fore cabin, which had been removed at some point in the boat’s career, was reinstated along with a new towing mast, stands, cross planks, top planks, side cloths and top cloths.
 Kildare was painted in early FMC Livery and the hold fitted out to provided accommodation and support facilities.
-On the 11th April Kildare set out on her first voyage behind President.
+On the 11th April, Kildare set out on her first voyage behind President.

-On the return trip to the Black Country Living Museum, Kildare was horse drawn up the Wolverhampton 21 while President went off ahead.
-The plan was for Kildare to be taken by horse back to the museum, however the steam from president startled the horse and the plan was abandoned.
+On the return trip from Nottingham, later in 1992, to the Black Country Living Museum, Kildare was horse drawn up the Wolverhampton 21.
+The plan was for Kildare to be taken by horse back to the museum, however the steam from president, under the bridge, confused the horse and she walked into the canal.
+The Fire Brigade was called and the horse was eventually rescued.

 In 2005, following a hull survey, Kildare had extensive repairs to the hull which involved replacing the bottom and footings from the bow to the back end.
 At the same time the galley area and fresh water system was refitted.